prashantgohel321/Linux-Administration-and-DBA/DBA/Backup and Restore/02_01 Practical.md

 The restored copy becomes unusable.

-In such setups, consider continuous archiving or shutting down PostgreSQL before snapshotting.
+In such setups, consider continuous archiving or shutting down PGSQL before snapshotting.

 ---